MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 - Global: The scope that is in effect when PowerShell starts.
-Variables and functions that are present when PowerShell starts have been created in the global scope.
-This includes automatic variables and preference variables.
-This also includes the variables, aliases, and functions that are in your PowerShell profiles.
+Variables and functions that are present when PowerShell starts have been created in the global scope, such as automatic variables and preference variables.
+The variables, aliases, and functions in your PowerShell profiles are also created in the global scope.

 - Local: The current scope.
 The local scope can be the global scope or any other scope.